diegoulloao/ioquake3-server-gcloud/README.md

 **This step is not necessary**, the repository comes with a ready-made server configuration.

 > [!NOTE]
-> You will need to rebuild the docker container every time your `server.cnf` file changes
+> You will need to rebuild the docker container every time your `server.cfg` file changes

 # 3. Q3 server to Google Cloud 🌐